In this review, I pick the top 5 best beach hotels & resorts in Oman.

 Famed for the riches of its frankincense groves, coconut-fringed beaches and a profusion of tropical greenery during the summer monsoon season, Salalah, on the south coast of Dhofar, offers travellers an emerging destination of breathtaking natural beauty.
-Situated between a long, scenic beach and freshwater lagoon, Al Baleed Resort Salalah by Anantara Hotels Resorts & Spas (pictured above) is a luxury resort with a contemporary Middle Eastern ambience framed by lush tropical gardens, 750 palm trees and of course, a glorious beach.
+Situated between a long, scenic beach and freshwater lagoon, Al Baleed Resort Salalah by Anantara Hotels Resorts & Spas (pictured above) is a luxury resort with a contemporary Middle Eastern ambiance framed by lush tropical gardens, 750 palm trees and of course, a glorious beach.

 The resort’s 40 Premier and Deluxe Rooms come with balconies or terraces that overlook either the Arabian Sea, the lagoon or the garden.
 8 one-bedroom Villas and 88 one and two-bedroom Pool Villas offer separate living areas, with Pool Villas benefiting from private temperature-controlled swimming pools.
 The exclusive three-bedroom Royal Beach Pool Villa is the epitome of luxury, boasting commanding views of the sandy bay and idyllic lagoon.

-There are three main restaurants serving local Middle Eastern cuisine as well as international dishes and a short walk away is the awe inspiring UNESCO World Heritage Site, Al Baleed Archaeological Park.
+There are three main restaurants serving local Middle Eastern cuisine as well as international dishes and a short walk away is the awe-inspiring UNESCO World Heritage Site, Al Baleed Archaeological Park.

 Slip out of your beachfront villa, surrounded by towering palms, into the languid ocean.
 Al Baleed Resort Salalah is a serene retreat under the Oman sun.

 Just a couple of hours’ drive from Dubai, this isolated but oh-so-peaceful eco-luxe hotel feels like a rustic, ancient Omani village with a touch of the Flintstones.
-Sandy paths lead between stylish daybeds and palms to villas with private pools, outdoor showers and butlers who will buggy you around the resort.
+Sandy paths lead between stylish daybeds and palms to villas with private pools, outdoor showers, and butlers who will buggy you around the resort.

-There’s a playground, tennis courts and an excellent children’s club (free for four-year-olds and above) which will introduce them to crab-hunting, marine biology and movies on the beach, with popcorn and more than 40 different flavours of ice cream.
+There’s a playground, tennis courts and an excellent children’s club (free for four-year-olds and above) which will introduce them to crab-hunting, marine biology and movies on the beach, with popcorn and more than 40 different flavors of ice cream.

-For couples the Sense on the Edge restaurant, hidden up in the mountains, offers exquisite food and expansive views.
-For health junkies, hike or bike in the mountains, yoga on the rooftop or choose from a number of hardcore health bootcamps.
+For couples, the Sense on the Edge restaurant, hidden up in the mountains, offers exquisite food and expansive views.
+For health junkies, hike or bike in the mountains, yoga on the rooftop or choose from a number of hardcore health boot camps.
 In the spa, treatments are decadent but results-driven and holistic.

 Six Senses Zinghy Bay is a world away from the Disney-esque vibe of Dubai.
 Relax in front of the dramatic sandstone Al Hajar mountains with the waters of the Gulf of Oman gently lapping at your toes in splendid isolation.